 The skilled roller uses her hands to individually lay each wrapper leaf for every cigar that she rolls.
 She also uses foot pedals, much like those seen on vintage sewing machines, to control the antique machine.
 At most, our cigar rollers can roll 15 cigars per minute using our antique, hand-operated cigar machines.

-The cigars we roll in our cigar factory are bundle cigars; they are sold in bunches rather than our premium handmade cigars that are sold individually, or by the box.
+The cigars we roll using our hand-operated cigar machines are works of art.
+We use high quality, premium cigar tobaccos from all over the world on these special cigars.
+We sell them in bundles instead of fancy boxes in order to keep them affordable.
 You may be familiar with some of the cigars we roll here.
-Mexican Segundos, Trader Jacks, Tampa Trolleys, and even the cigar Stanford Newman named himself, Factory Throwouts to name a few.
+Mexican Segundos, Trader Jack’s, Tampa Trolleys, and even the cigar Stanford Newman named himself, Factory Throwouts to name a few.

-We’re proud of all the cigars we roll in our El Reloj factory.
-We employ over 100 incredible cigar blenders, rollers, and packagers.
-Because of these machines, we are able to keep the traditions of cigars in cigar city.
-Pick up a Tampa-made cigar today and don’t forget to tag us on social media with the hashtag #jcnewman when you smoke it to leave us feedback!
+We are proud of all the cigars we roll in our El Reloj factory.
+We employ more than 100 incredible, including cigar blenders, rollers, and packagers.
+Our antique, hand-operated cigar machines are an important part of America’s premium cigar tradition, we are able to keep tha tradition alive in Cigar City.
+Pick up a Tampa-made cigar today and don’t forget to tag us on social media with the hashtag #jcnewman when you smoke it!